 - Is there test preparation material available?

 Yes, you can get free test preparation information.
 Also you can buy La Guía Oficial de Estudios para el examen EXADEP™ as an eBook or paperback book.
 To purchase the eBook version, visit the ETS Store.
-To purchase the paperback version, send a money order, certified check or completed the Credit Card Payment Form to the ETS Puerto Rico office.
+To purchase the paperback version, send a money order, certified check and a completed EXADEP™ Test Study Guide Order Form to the ETS Puerto Rico office.

 For more information, see Study Guide.

 - How do I register for the test?

 - When should I register for the test?

 Completed registration forms should be postmarked by the deadline date for your requested test date.
 For more information, see Test Dates.

 You are required to bring their admission ticket or approval communication with them to the testing center.
 If your admission ticket does not arrive by the Tuesday before the test date, or if you lose it, contact the ETS Puerto Rico office.

 - Are testing accommodations available for test takers with disabilities?